 6. New bike accessories

-dating sites to get money If the above will do the trick, you should buy new stuff for your bike.
+go to link If the above will do the trick, you should buy new stuff for your bike.
 It could be a new saddle, new cycling shoes, a cap, a bib, or even new handlebar tape.
 As long as it’s something you can admire while riding, it can put that extra spark into your eyes, the bounce in your step, and will motivate you to go for a cycle to try out your new purchase.

 7. Create new routes